Lucyouma/Chattify/README.md

 	});
 ________________________________________
 # **Running the Application**
-	Start the backend server:
+	Start the backend server
 	cd backend
 	node server.js
-	Start the frontend React app:
+	Start the frontend React app
 	cd ../frontend/client
 	npm start
-	Open the app in a browser at http://localhost:3000.
+	Open my app in a browser at http://localhost:3000.
 ________________________________________
 # **Testing**
 	Use jest and supertest for backend testing.